logzinga/arch-install-scripts/README.md

 If that didn't work, sync your clock with "hwclock -w"

-If that didn't work, remove /etc/pacman.d/gnupg (rm -R /etc/pacman.d/gnupg) and then run "pacman-key --init" then run "pacman-key --populate"
+If that didn't work, remove /etc/pacman.d/gnupg (rm -R /etc/pacman.d/gnupg) and then run "pacman-key --init" then run "pacman-key --populate archlinux"

 You can also try rebooting the live environment.